Keeper-Security/Commander/docs/aws-secrets-import.md

 ---

 ## Secret Value Formats

+The same parsing rules are used by all three cloud import commands (`aws-secrets-import`, `azure-secrets-import`, `gcp-secrets-import`).

 When a secret is retrieved from AWS Secrets Manager, its `SecretString` is parsed into a set of named field values using the following rules, applied in priority order: